zekt-dev-org/zekt-docs/shaggy-series/src/content/docs/guides/zekt-enable-provider.md

 This design - is intended so that providers, can have multiple workflows in a single repo - but only a single workflow - which they want to expose to the consumers!
 The rest of the workflows - will not be able to expose events or messages across Zekt to recieving parties.

 On the other hand, a provider might want to expose multiple services, each service connected to a different whitelisted workflow in a single repository.
 This is flexible from a cost perspective - where Zekt charges you per repository enabled (base fee) + consumption fees.
 Being able to publish multiple services to consumers, from a smaller amount of repositories is a way to cut down on expenses.

+In depth document with screenshots and step-by-step guide - [click here](/zekt-docs/guides/handle-zekt-provider-workflows/)!

 ### - Create service description